AshtonT0726/not-alone-ui/README.md

-This project is for my hackthon project "You Are Not Alone".
+This project is for my hackthon UI project "You Are Not Alone".